Find the first commercially credible route into a complex market.

 Is the Wedge Fit Check an automated market report?

-What should I submit?
+What should I send first?

 When should I request NDA handling?